Egbert-Azure/egbert-azure.Github.io/_posts/2024-05-05-the-tournament-status.md

 <small>Photo by [Dulcey Lima](https://unsplash.com/@dulceylima?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) on [Unsplash](https://unsplash.com/photos/green-cactus-plants-under-blue-sky-hr1smkEtjzI?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)</small>

 In my post [Where have you been](https://chess.myvortexcloud.com/2024/05/02/Take-a-Break/), I discussed my experience with intense tournaments and preliminary matches, and how I unexpectedly reached the finals.
 It seems to be a common beginner's mistake to get overly excited about correspondence chess because it seems to fit so well.
+That said, you end up with a lot of games in parallel.
+Or in other words: too much on your plate!

 # Champions League 2024 C2